jhaskinsjr/nebula/README.md

     service.tx({'info': '_insn : {}'.format(_insn)})

-and the `shutdown` channel used to cleanly cease all ussim processes and gracefully exit, e.g.,
+and the `shutdown` channel used to cleanly cease all Nebula processes and gracefully exit, e.g.,

     service.tx({'shutdown': None})